Introduction

 Pro-Tip

 All seven (7) cities within San Joaquin County, no matter how big or small, have power over housing and building, planning, zoning, and development.
 They manage how streets, parking, sidewalks, streetlights, and even local transportation departments function.
-The big ones have their own police, fire, parks, and library departments.
+Larger cities commonly have their own police, fire, parks, and library departments.

 The City of Stockton

-The City of Stockton is the heart of San Joaquin County, with a population of over 320,000 persons.
-It operates police and fire departments, libraries, public works, parks, sanitation disposal, street services and more in addition to housing and planning departments.
+Stockton is the heart of San Joaquin County, with a population of over 320,000 residents.
+It operates and is responsible for:

 The Stockton Metropolitan Airport is operated by the County government.